fisshy/angular-drag-drop/README.md

 <b>drop</b><br/>
 drop     - Context of the drop directive<br/>
-whendrop - function thats called when an item is dropped on it.
+whenDrop - function thats called when an item is dropped on it.

 <b>drag</b><br/>
 pass object to drag - that object will be dropped on drop and passed to drop function<br/>